mdnaimur/mdnaimur/README.md

 # 💫 About Me:

 👋 Hello!
-I'm #####Md Naimur Rahman, a seasoned Data Analyst and Data Scientist, specializing in Python, and Django Web Development.
+I'm *Md Naimur Rahman*, a seasoned Data Analyst and Data Scientist, specializing in Python, and Django Web Development.

 📊 With a passion for uncovering insights hidden in data, I thrive on transforming raw information into actionable knowledge.
 My expertise spans a wide range of data manipulation, visualization, and predictive modeling techniques, leveraging Python libraries like Pandas, NumPy, Matplotlib, and Seaborn.
 Additionally, I excel at harnessing the power of Excel and Google Sheets for comprehensive data analysis and reporting.